Newcastle-under-Lyme Castle: History

 Walter Sneyd purchased the site in 1828 and he drained the moat and pool after an inspection due to a local cholera epidemic found the moat to contain sewerage.
 The motte was present in 1832 but the western side was cut back and damaged during the construction of Castle Hill Iron Foundry in 1855 and the construction of Silverdale Road shortly after.

 The site of Newcastle-under-Lyme Castle was converted into the Queen Elizabeth Gardens by 1944, and the area was further developed in 1955 and 1969 with housing estates being built on the site of the castle and the "great Toure".

 On 27 September 1972 it became a grade II listed building, listed as "Castle Foundations".
 On 9 October 1981 it became a scheduled monument, listed as "Motte and bailey castle 100m and 200m south of St Mary's School".

 Excavations

-Newcastle-under-Lyme Castle was first excavated in 1895 and extensive excavations were undertaken between 1933 and 1935 by Thomas Pepe and the gateway to the bailey, the great hall, the kitchen, and the motte were identified alongside several of the castle walls discovered while sewage pipes were being installed.
+Newcastle-under-Lyme Castle was first excavated in 1895 and extensive excavations were undertaken between 1933 and 1935 by Thomas Pape and the gateway to the bailey, the great hall, the kitchen, and the motte were identified alongside several of the castle walls discovered while sewage pipes were being installed.
 Some of the ashlar masonry was later re-buried.